WOAI-TV

 WOAI-TV (channel 4) is a television station in San Antonio, Texas, United States, affiliated with NBC and The CW.
-It is owned by Sinclair Broadcast Group alongside Fox affiliate KABB (channel 29); Sinclair also provides certain services to Kerrville-licensed KMYS (channel 35) under joint sales and shared services agreements with Deerfield Media.
+It is owned by Sinclair Broadcast Group alongside Fox affiliate KABB (channel 29) and co-managed with Kerrville-licensed KMYS (channel 35).
 The three stations share studios between Babcock Road and Sovereign Drive (off Loop 410) in northwest San Antonio, with administrative offices in an adjacent building west across its parking lot; WOAI-TV's transmitter is located in northwest Wilson County (near Elmendorf).